 Skin Cancer Care and Treatment at Tampa General Hospital

 Skin cancer is by far the most common form of malignancy.
 At the cutaneous oncology program at Tampa General Hospital’s Cancer Institute, our experts diagnose and treat skin cancer—even incredibly complex cases—with compassion and skill.
-Our commitment to providing world-class cancer care has earned us recognition as one of the Top 8 Hospitals in Florida and among the Top 10% for Cancer care in the U.S. according to U.S. News & World Report's 2020-2021 rankings.
+Our commitment to providing world-class cancer care has earned us recognition by U.S. News & World Report as one of the top 10% in the nation for Cancer Care for 2021-22.

 Types of Skin Cancer We Treat